Skip to main content

 Education and Training

-ACTRI's Population Science and Community Engagement unit actively engages in providing the infrastructure, resources, and training to guide, inform and support socially relevant and culturally responsive community engaged research.
+ACTRI's Population Science and Community Engagement unit actively engages in providing the infrastructure, resources, and training to guide, inform and support community engaged research.
 Below are education and training opportunities from fellow ACTRI units engaged in population science and community engagement:

 UCSD ACTRI Dissemination and Implementation Science Center (DISC)